Yamaha Motor Finance Australia Privacy Policy

 1. WHO ARE WE?

-In this policy “YMF”, “we”, “us” and “our” means Yamaha Motor Finance Australia Pty.
-Ltd. ACN 101 928 670 which is a wholly owned subsidiary of Yamaha Motor Australia Pty.
-Ltd. ACN 002 556 989 (“YMA”) and part of YMA and its related bodies corporate (“the Yamaha Group”).
+In this privacy policy “YMF”, “we”, “us” and “our” means Yamaha Motor Finance Australia Pty.
+Ltd. ACN 101 928 670 which is a wholly owned subsidiary of Yamaha Motor Finance Australia Holdings Pty.
+Ltd. ACN 687 834 224 (“YMFAH”) and its related bodies corporate (the“ Yamaha Finance Group”).

 This privacy policy also applies to information collected from candidates in connection with the application and recruitment process for employment with us.

-We are bound by the Privacy Act 1988 (Cth), the Australian Privacy Principles and any relevant codes upon which this policy is based.
+We are bound by the Privacy Act 1988 (Cth) (“Privacy Act”), the Australian Privacy Principles (“APPs”) contained in the Privacy Act and any relevant codes upon which this policy is based.

-2. WHAT INFORMATION DO WE COLLECT?
+2. WHAT INFORMATION DO WE COLLECT

 PERSONAL INFORMATION